ash-datapro/lca-research/README.md

-# Finite Mixture Modeling for the Extraction of Latent Health Profiles in the BRFSS Diabetes Health Indicators dataset
+# How Do Mental Health and Healthcare Access Shape Diabetes Risk?
+A Study of Understudied Populations Using Latent Profiles and Survival Analysis

 Dataset: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset